PilarWashburn/ATM_Challenge/README.md

 In order to allow access to active customers
 I want to allow withdrawals only from active accounts

-As a Customer
+As an Bank Customer
-In order to manage my funds
+In order to withdraw funds in even amounts
-I need to have a personal account
+I want to receive funds in 5, 10 & 20$ bills